kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            This course will introduce the fundamentals of game theory with guide the students through prominent applications of it.
-Game theory is a scientific tool used to study strategic interactions.
-Whenever the choices made by two or more rational and goal-oriented decision-makers have an effect on the outcomes, the interaction between them is game-theoretic in nature.
-As suggested by its recent emergence into popular culture, game theory has been applied widely, in attempts to address phenomena in a variety of academic disciplines, including political science, economics, and biology.
+            This course introduces the fundamentals of game theory with guide the students through prominent applications of it.
 Because much of politics is about the allocation of scarce goods, such as power and wealth, and the competition for these goods, much of politics would seem to be a natural fit for the language of game theory.
           </div>
         </div>
       </li>